cun3yt/secure-notes/instructions-11092024.md

 ## Backend

 Do not store the salt in the backend, as it will not be used again.
 Passphrase is not needed in the backend.
 The decryption will never use the passphrase.
-Passphrase is only used to generate the key.

 ## Frontend